Fclaw0/Fclaw0/README.md

 # Hello, my name is Frank 👋

-• I'm an aspiring IT professional with a litany of certificaitons in various subjects.
+• I'm an aspiring IT professional with a litany of certifications in various subjects.
 • I'm currently working on learning front-end web development by creating some projects in topics that interest me.
 • Reach out if you would like to collaborate.